singhpriyanhsu9415/Blogging/README.md

 # Blogging
-This is a blogging project using css.
+This is a blogging project using HTML and CSS.